Go (programming language): Interface system

 The interface{} type can be used to model structured data of any arbitrary schema in Go, such as JSON or YAML data, by representing it as a map[string]interface{} (map of string to empty interface).
 This recursively describes data in the form of a dictionary with string keys and values of any type.

 Interface values are implemented using pointer to data and a second pointer to run-time type information.
 Like some other types implemented using pointers in Go, interface values are nil if uninitialized.

 Generic code using parameterized types

 Since version 1.18, Go supports generic code using parameterized types.

+Functions and types now have the ability to be generic using type parameters.
+These type parameters are specified within square brackets, right after the function or type name.
+The compiler transforms the generic function or type into non-generic by substituting type arguments for the type parameters provided, either explicitly by the user or type inference by the compiler.
+This transformation process is referred to as type instantiation.